smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 * **SASP** – SmartAnthill Security Protocol.
 Due to several considerations (including resource constraints) SmartAnthill protocol stack implements security on a layer right below SAGDP, so SASP essentially belongs to Layer 5 of OSI/ISO network model.

 * **SAoIP** – SmartAnthill over IP Protocol.
 Lies right on top of TLS, TCP or UDP.
-SAoIP is not implemented on SmartAnthill Simple Devices, and all the SAoIP headers are stripped by SmartAnthill Router before passing the data to SmartAnthill Simple Device.
+SAoIP is not implemented on SmartAnthill Simple Devices, and all the SAoIP headers are stripped (and replaced with L2 headers) by SmartAnthill Router before passing the data to SmartAnthill Simple Device.

 * **SADLP-\*** – SmartAnthill DataLink Protocol family.
 Belongs to Layer 2 of OSI/ISO network model.
 SADLP-* is specific to an underlying transfer technology (so for CAN bus SADLP-CAN is used, for IEEE 802.15.4 SADLP-IEEE802.15.4 is used).
 SADLP-* handles fragmentation if necessary and provides non-guaranteed packet transfer.